LEAF-Lab-Stevens/SMILE-College/README.md

 A two-stage annotation process is employed, involving initial annotation by one annotator and validation by another.
 Disagreements are resolved collaboratively through discussions among annotators and researchers to reach a consensus on the final sentiment labels.

 ## SMILE-College Dataset
-The Sentiment analysis of students' mental health support in Colleges (SMILE-College) dataset comprises of ```school name, comments and validated_labels```.
+The sentiment analysis of students' mental health support in Colleges (SMILE-College) dataset comprises of ```school name, comments and validated_labels```.
 The sentiment labels include four categories: ```Satisfied, Dissatisfied, Mixed, and Neutral```, providing a nuanced understanding of students' emotional expressions.
-Below table describes the basic statistics of this dataset:
+The following table describes the basic statistics of this dataset:

 <table>
     <caption>Statistics of the SMILE-College dataset.</caption>